stivale/stivale/STIVALE2.md

 ### stivale2 structure tags

-These tags work *very* similarly to the header tags, with the main difference being that these tags are returned to the kernel by the bootloader, and that `next` pointers are physical addresses, instead.
+These tags work *very* similarly to the header tags, with the main difference being that these tags are returned to the kernel by the bootloader.

 See "stivale2 header tags".